-Thermador has a TFT digital display with the Wi-Fi HomeConnect to help you cook.
+Thermador has a TFT digital display with Wi-Fi HomeConnect to help you cook.
 You can also turn your oven on/off or change the temperature remotely.

-Best for Special Features
+Best Professional Range for Special Features

 Thermador has steam in its side oven with a drawer.
 Cooking with steam is the best if you learn.
 They also offer induction.
 It's a great option for power and simmer.

-Best for Custom Finishes
+Best Professional Range for Custom Finishes

 BlueStar, La Cornue, and Viking allow for customization so your range can look different from your neighbors.